Kantō kubō

-After Motouji, all the kubō wanted power over the whole country.
+After Motouji, all the kubō wanted power over the entire country.
 The Kantō kubō era is therefore essentially a struggle for the shogunate between the Kamakura and the Kyoto branches of the Ashikaga clan.
 In the end, Kamakura had to be retaken by force by troops from Kyoto.
-The five kubō recorded by history, all of Motouji's bloodline, were in order Motouji himself, Ujimitsu, Mitsukane, Mochiuji and Shigeuji.
+The five kubō recorded by history, all of which were Motouji's bloodline, were (in order Motouji himself) Ujimitsu, Mitsukane, Mochiuji and Shigeuji.

 Birth of the Kantō kubō

 In the first weeks of 1336, two years after the fall of Kamakura, the first of the Ashikaga shoguns Ashikaga Takauji left the city for Kyoto in pursuit of Nitta Yoshisada.
 He left behind his 4-year-old son Yoshiakira as his representative in the trust of three guardians: Hosokawa Kiyouji, Uesugi Noriaki, and Shiba Ienaga.
 Because the three were related to him through blood or marriage, he believed they would keep Kantō loyal to him.
 This action formally divided the country in two, giving the east and the west separate administrations with similar rights to power.
 Not only did both had Ashikaga rulers, but Kamakura, which until very recently had been the seat of a shogunate, was still capital of the Kantō, and independentist feelings were strong among Kamakura samurai.

 In 1349 Takauji called Yoshiakira to Kyoto replacing him with one of his sons, Motouji, to whom he gave the title of Kantō kanrei, or Kantō deputy.
 At first the territory under his rule, known as Kamakura-fu, included the eight Kantō provinces (the Hasshū (八州)), plus Kai and Izu.
 Later, Kantō Kubō Ashikaga Ujimitsu was given by the shogunate as a reward for his military support the two huge provinces of Mutsu and Dewa.

 The shōgun's deputy in the Kantō region had the vital task to keep it under control.
 Structurally, his government was a small-scale version of Kyoto's shogunate and had full judiciary and executive powers.
 Because the kanrei was the son of the shōgun, ruled the Kantō and controlled the military there, the area was usually called Kamakura Bakufu (Kamakura Shogunate), and Motouji shōgun (左武衛将軍) or Kamakura/Kantō Gosho, an equivalent title.
-When later the habit of calling kubō the shōgun spread from Kyoto to the Kantō, the ruler of Kamakura came to be called Kamakura Kubō.
+When later the habit of calling the shōgun kubō spread from Kyoto to the Kantō, the ruler of Kamakura came to be called Kamakura Kubō.
 The Kanrei title was passed on to the Uesugi hereditary shitsuji.
 The first time the title appears in writing is in a 1382 entry of a document called Tsurugaoka Jishoan (鶴岡事書安), under second Kubō Ujimitsu.
 This term had been first adopted by Ashikaga Takauji himself, and its use therefore implied equality to the shōgun.
 In fact, sometimes the Kanto Kubō was called Kantō shōgun.